Resxt/Plutonium-IW5-Scripts/small_scripts/README.md

 ## hardcore_tweaks.gsc

 The hardcore mode replaces some game functionalities like enabling friendly fire or disabling killcams.
-With this script you override the tweaks the hardcore mode brings.
+With this script you can override the tweaks the hardcore mode brings.

 ## kill_stuck_bots.gsc